MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-11/README.md

 1. Data: where all data is stored
 2. Notebooks: the bulk of the code is stored here, including the summary notebooks.
 3. Plots: this contains some of the plots used, although most plots are embedded in each folder.
-4. Scripts: this contains scraping files, along with
+4. Scripts: this contains scraping files, along with a module.

+## Summary Notebook(s)

+Our summary notebook is split up into mutliple smaller jupyter notebooks to allow for ease of reading.

 All of the summary notebooks can be found at `notebooks/4. analysis`.
 In particular prioritise reading:
 1. `a.
 EDA/exploratory`
 2. `a.
 EDA/folium_visualisations` (which allows you to see how different features are distributed across Victoria)

+Then the answer to the big 3 questions are located in:
 3. `b. modelling/liveability`
-As these provide the most detailed insights.
+4. `b. modelling/forecasting`
+5. `b. modelling/domain_features_modeling`

 We recommend running through the scripts in the following order to obtain the data.
 Note that the domain data will take a long time to collect in the landing layer.
 Therefore we'd recommend skipping stage  which then requires excluding running any notebooks contained in a domain folder as it is dependent on that data.